tunnll/tunnll.github.io/_jobs/job-administrative-business-manager.md

 ### Key Responsibilities

-*   Research, plan, write and review proposals for funding calls and grants like [Horizon 2020](http://ec.europa.eu/programmes/horizon2020/node/115) and similar
+*   Build business cases for various projects of the company (research and analyze the market, forecast potential revenues, identify risks, etc.)
+*   Facilitate smooth communication in our distritubed organization by applying your excelent [cloud file management](https://en.wikipedia.org/wiki/OneDrive), [Office](https://en.wikipedia.org/wiki/Office_365https://en.wikipedia.org/wiki/Office_365) and [Outlook](https://en.wikipedia.org/wiki/Microsoft_Outlook) skills.
 *   Calculate and forecast net income, net profit, gross-profit, EBIT, ROI, write-offs (deprecation, amortization of various assets) and operating expenses for various innovation projects pursued by the company, including start-up projects
+*   Facilitate project launches by building detailed preparation and implementation plans
 *   Support the management in KPI and financial budgeting and forecasting
 *   Regular review of KPI performance
 *   Ad hoc reporting

 ### Requirements

-*   a BSc or MSc degree in Business, Economics, Accounting or related areas
+*   a BSc or MSc degree in Business, Economics, Accounting or related areas.
-*   5+ years experience as a Business Manager or a similar position
-*   Significant experience of delivering analysis and business consultancy, particularly in the early pre projects stages of the life cycle
+*   Significant experience of delivering analysis and business consultancy, particularly in the early pre projects stages of the life cycle.
+*   A certificate of completion of a set of online courses like [Microsoft Office Specialist](https://www.microsoft.com/en-us/learning/microsoft-office-specialist-certification-2016.aspx) or similar is required.
+*   A certificate of completion of a course like [Business Writing](https://www.coursera.org/learn/writing-for-business) or other Business Writing-related course is required.
+*   Ability to present a sound business case and findings as a result of interpreting large amounts of data.
-*   Experience of working on multiple projects and priorities, with different stakeholders
+*   Experience of working on multiple projects and priorities, with different stakeholders.
-*   Experience of building strong, credible relationships with senior stakeholders
-*   Experience of working within financial services is desirable
-*   Analytical mind set, capability to interpret data and drive business conclusions
+*   Analytical mind set, capability to interpret data and drive business conclusions.
-*   Optimization and BI experience from with in CRM and business financial analysis
-*   Ability to work across functions and locations
+*   Ability to work across functions and locations.
-*   Ability to present a sound business case and findings as a result of interpreting large amounts of data
-*   Understanding of financial reporting including income statements and balance sheets
-*   Good knowledge of EXCEL, Word & Microsoft Office (or LibreOffice)
-*   Excellent communication skills both written & verbal
-*   Planning & completing a diverse range of assignments
-*   The candidate must be able to operate without supervision Sage Line 50 accounting software and Quickbooks Pro in order to maintain customer records.
-*   Willing to work as part of a team which consists of experienced members as well as [interns](/internship-administrative-business-manager/);
-*   Be driven to progress a career and grow a team
-*   Excellent touch-typing skills
+*   Excellent touch-typing skills.
-*   English 6 / English Course B / IELTS Academic 6.5 or higher / TOEFL iBT total score of 575.
-All applicants who wish to apply to a position at Tunnll must document that they have met the English requirements for the position.
-Even applicants with English as their first language must document that they meet the requirements for the position they have applied for.